-Doctors may need to perform a variety of medical tests and procedures to learn more about your child's cancer and to provide the best treatment.
-Anticipating and having these procedures often is a major source of anxiety and stress for both children and parents.
-Fortunately, much of the anxiety surrounding procedures can be reduced by carefully preparing you and your child.
-The amount and type of preparation needed may vary depending on whether the procedure is a diagnostic examination or a treatment procedure.
-Diagnostic examinations may happen infrequently, while treatment procedures may be frequent occurrences for a specific time.
+Doctors may need to perform a variety of medical tests and procedures to learn more about your child's cancer and provide the best treatment.
+Thinking about and having these procedures often is a major source of anxiety and stress for both children and parents.
+Fortunately, much of the anxiety you and your child feel about procedures can be reduced by carefully preparing.

 Why preparation helps

 Some parents think they should not tell a child about an upcoming procedure, especially if they anticipate it may hurt.
 However, children need clear and honest information.
 If you tell your child that a procedure will not hurt, and then it does, the child may be surprised and confused.
 Your child may then expect all procedures to hurt and will not believe you if you say otherwise.

 Many children can cope with pain, loud machines, or uncomfortable positions if they know when it will happen and how long it will last.
 Learning this information ahead of time, your child may be able to express what he or she needs to stay calm and bear the unpleasant experience.
 You may want to explain to your child that things that are unpleasant have to be done to help him or her get better, but remind your child that he or she is not having this procedure because he or she did anything wrong.

 A social worker, nurse, child life specialist, or another member of the health care team can help you find the right words to explain the medical procedures and help your child understand what is happening.